 Strategic Markets - This division includes our government services office, Sales Performance practice, Customer Loyalty practice, and the "Global 50" group, which is focused on sales to large, multi-national organizations.
-The decrease in Strategic Market segment sales was primarily due to a \$1.7 million decrease in Sales Performance practice revenues and a \$0.5 million decrease in Customer Loyalty practice revenues.
-Sales Performance practice sales declined primarily due to a shift in the contracting period for several large potential contracts.
-Our Customer Loyalty practice sales decreased primarily due to the completion of certain contracts with some large, multi-unit retailers.
+The decrease in Strategic Market segment sales was primarily due to a \$1.6 million decrease in Sales Performance practice revenues and a \$0.3 million decrease in Global 50 group sales.
+These decreases were partially offset by \$0.5 million of increased Government services sales, which resulted from new contracts obtained during the period.
+Sales Performance practice sales declined primarily due to fewer new contracts obtained and a shift in the contracting period for several large potential contracts.

 Education Practice - Our Education practice division is comprised of our domestic and international Education practice operations (focused on sales to educational institutions) and includes our widely acclaimed The Leader In Me program designed for students primarily in K-6 elementary schools.
-We continue to see increased demand for The Leader in Me program in many school districts in the United States as well as in international locations, which contributed to a \$0.6 million, or seven percent, increase in Education practice revenues compared with the prior year.
-We continue to make substantial investments in new sales personnel for our Education practice and expect that our sales will continue to grow compared with prior periods in the future.
+We continue to see increased demand for The Leader in Me program in many school districts in the United States as well as in international locations, which contributed to a \$1.0 million, or 15 percent, increase in Education practice revenues compared with the prior year.
+We continue to make substantial investments in new sales personnel for our Education practice and expect that our sales will continue to grow when compared with prior periods.
 Consistent with prior fiscal years, we expect the majority of sales growth from our Education practice to occur during our fourth fiscal quarter.

 International Licensees - In countries or foreign locations where we do not have a directly owned office, our training and consulting services are delivered through independent licensees, which may translate and adapt our curriculum to local preferences and customs, if necessary.
-Our international licensee revenues decreased \$1.1 million compared with the prior year.
-The decrease was primarily due to the conversion of our China licensee into a direct office (\$0.6 million) and by decreased sales at our licensee partners during the quarter.
-Foreign exchange rates did not have a material impact on licensee sales during the quarter ended November 26, 2016.
-Due to the transition of our China licensee to a direct office, we anticipate that our licensee royalty revenues will be less in fiscal 2017 than the comparable periods of the prior year.
+Our international licensee revenues decreased \$0.9 million compared with the prior year.
+The decrease was primarily due to the conversion of our China licensee into a direct office (\$0.6 million of royalties in the prior year) and by decreased sales at certain of our licensee partners during the quarter.
+Foreign exchange rates had a \$0.2 million favorable impact on licensee sales during the quarter ended February 28, 2017.
+Due to the transition of our China licensee to a direct office, we anticipate that our licensee royalty revenues will continue to be less in fiscal 2017 than the comparable periods of the prior year.

 Corporate and other - Our "corporate and other" sales are mainly comprised of leasing, books and audio product sales, and shipping and handling revenues.
-These sales declined due to a \$0.2 million decrease in leasing revenues.
+These sales declined primarily due to a \$0.2 million decrease in leasing revenues, a \$0.2 million decrease in books and audio resulting from the timing of an expected contract, and \$0.1 million of decreased shipping and handling revenues as some facilitator clients have moved to the All Access Pass.
 Under the terms of a previously existing services agreement with HP Enterprise Services (HPE), we were responsible for leasing space in our former warehouse.
 We subleased this space during the term of contract with HPE.
 However, the services contract with HPE expired in June 2016, and we are no longer responsible for leasing the former warehouse space.
 The corresponding sublease agreement also expired, resulting in reduced lease revenue compared with the prior year.